mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 [^f1]: The ROC framework makes it easy to not only compare but also combine recognizers, which can be a better option when one recognizer achieves better risk only on some parts of the ROC curve.
 See following section on the convex hull, and T. Fawcett and F. Provost (2001).

 [^f2]: See algorithm 2 T. Fawcett and A. Niculescu-Mizil (2007).
 This is similar to constructing histograms with width-varying bin sizes, which gets the lowest bin width such that there is at least a positive value in tpr or fpr.
-So, after all, standard implementations do use histograms.
+So, in a sense, standard implementations do use histograms.

 ### References
 - T. Fawcett and F. Provost (2001).
 Robust Classification for Imprecise Environments.